Kane Richardson

-Kane William Richardson (born 12 February 1991) is an Australian international cricketer who plays domestic cricket for Queensland and Melbourne Renegades.
+Kane William Richardson (born 12 February 1991) is a former Australian international cricketer who played domestic cricket for South Australia and Queensland and played in the Big Bash League for the Adelaide Strikers, Melbourne Renegades, and Sydney Sixers.

-Since 2013, Richardson has played international cricket for Australia in both One Day Internationals and Twenty20 Internationals, and as a teenager, he played for Australia's Under-19 team, winning the 2010 Under-19 Cricket World Cup with them.
+From 2013 to 2023, Richardson played international cricket for Australia in both One Day Internationals and Twenty20 Internationals, and as a teenager, he played for Australia's Under-19 team, winning the 2010 Under-19 Cricket World Cup with them.
 Richardson was also a member of the Australian team that won the 2021 T20 World Cup.

-Richardson is a right-arm fast bowler from South Australia.
-He has struggled over the years for consistency in first-class matches, but is widely regarded as a white ball specialist due to his successes in the shorter forms of the game.
-In addition to being a skilled bowler, he is a competent batsman and an athletic fielder.

-In May 2022, Richardson joined the Queensland cricket team and left the South Australia cricket team.
+He announced his retirement from all forms of cricket in January 2026.